kevroi/DataAnalysis_Projects/README.md

 ## Authors
 The Eclipse project is part of my independent research.
-The Machine Learning Student Loans project is based off code I had learnt from an online course.
+The Machine Learning Student Loans project is based off code I had written for an online course.

 ## Built with
 * [Python 3.8](https://www.python.org/)